Category: Her Space

 Think how valuable it would be if they all came together to share what has worked and what hasn’t worked in creating a great marriage.

-My secret is this collective wisdom is what you gain in my private coaching
+Here’s my secret: the wisdom of these men is what you gain in my private coaching!

-I’m passing on to you the accumulation of knowledge from countless mentors and real men doing life successfully.
+I’m passing wisdom on to you from the knowledge of countless mentors and men around the world.